weaveworks/profiles/README.md

     To check your subscription was successful, you can inspect the nginx pod:
     `kubectl describe pod [-n <namespace>] <pod-name>`.
     The pod name will be comprised of `profileSubscriptionName-profileDefinitionName-artifactName-xxxx`

+1. To query the catalog API run `kubectl -n profiles-system port-forward <profiles-controller-pod-name> 8000:8000` to enable access to the API and use pctl to query, for example: `pctl search --catalog-url http://localhost:8000 <profile-name>`